OpenNebula/website/content/product/cluster_configuration/networking_system/spectrumx.md

 ## Current Status and Considerations

 {{< alert title="Important" color="info" >}}
 This is a high-level overview of the integration.
-The underlying NVIDIA Spectrum-X Reference Architecture and Deployment Guide contain confidential information.
 Customers interested in a detailed technical discussion and production deployment should contact OpenNebula Systems.
 {{< /alert >}}

 *   **Availability**: This integration is part of the OpenNebula Enterprise Edition and is available as a reference implementation.